EXPLAINER-How black boxes of crashed Chinese jet will be handled | Technology

 The data itself means nothing at first.
 It must be decoded from raw files before being turned into graphs.
 Investigators sometimes use "spectral analysis" - a way of examining sounds that allows scientists to pick out barely audible alarms or the first fleeting crack of an explosion.

 HOW MUCH INFORMATION IS AVAILABLE?
-It will depend on the exact models of the Honeywell recorders, which has not been disclosed.
+Both of the China Eastern jet's black boxes were manufactured by Honeywell, Chinese accident investigator Mao Yanfeng told reporters on Wednesday, without naming the models.

-An Air India Express 737-800 with two Honeywell black boxes that crashed in 2020 after overshooting a runway in heavy rain had a CVR capable of 120 minutes of digital audio, according to a final report into the crash.
-That would be more than enough to cover the 66-minute China Eastern flight.
+The CVR installed at the rear of the passenger cabin had a recording time of two to three hours, with four channels including the captain and first officer, a backup channel and one for ambient noise in the cockpit, he said.
+The China Eastern plane crashed 66 minutes after take-off.

-The FDR on the Air India Express plane recorded about 25 hours of flight data.
+The FDR at the back of the cargo bay had a recording time of 25 hours including around 1,000 data parameters, Mao said.
 WHERE WILL THE DATA BE READ?

-Chinese officials have not disclosed where they plan to read the black boxes.
-In crash investigations, they are typically read domestically if the technology is available.
-If recorders are badly damaged, the operation is occasionally delegated to an overseas agency like France's BEA or the device's manufacturer.
+The CVR, discovered first, was sent to an institute in Beijing for decoding.
+The recording material from the CVR appeared to have survived the crash in relatively good shape, Mao said.

-HOW LONG WILL THE RESULTS TAKE?
-Chinese authorities have not specified.
-That will depend in part on the condition of the recordings and where they are read.
+It could take 10 to 15 days to arrive at a preliminary analysis, and longer before a final conclusion can be presented in a report, according to Chinese state media.
+The FDR will be sent to Beijing for checks on Sunday, according to state media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)